Fantasy Premier League

 The FA Cup final takes place on Saturday 17 May, which is the same weekend as Gameweek 37 in Fantasy.

-This means that the two FA Cup finalists cannot play their Premier League fixture on that weekend, and their current Gameweek 37 matches will need to be allocated new dates.
+This means that the two FA Cup finalists, Crystal Palace and Manchester City, cannot play their Premier League fixtures on that weekend, and their current Gameweek 37 matches will need to be allocated new dates.

 Crystal Palace v Wolves